 Die 2: 2, 7, 10, 15, 18, 23, 26, 31, 34, 39, 42, 47

 Die 3: 3, 6, 12, 13, 17, 24, 25, 32, 36, 37, 43, 46

 Die 4: 4, 5, 9, 16, 20, 21, 28, 29, 33, 40, 44, 45

 (he had found this "by hand", not with the aid of computer crunching).

 That 4d12 configuration is, in fact, "go first fair".
 The very first prototype of this set is pictured to the right (laser-cut and engraved basswood faces assembled by hand).
-By January 2012 I started engraving commercially available blank d12s and selling them on my website.
+By January 2012 I started engraving commercially available blank d12s.

 During that year and a half between discovery and actual implementation, Robert and I researched "go firstness" more.
 In addition to searching for a 5d30 set, we also realized that we needed to distinguish between "levels of fairness."